Deputy Commissioner’s Message

 - In the State of Georgia, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
 At the same time, there are exceptions to the public’s right to access public records.
 These exceptions serve various needs, including maintaining the privacy of individuals.
 Both state and federal laws provide exceptions.
 The GUIDE is expressly subject to the open records and open meetings laws of the State of Georgia.

-All requests or questions with respect to the GUIDE should be sent to: Georgia Department of Driver Services, Regulatory Compliance Division, 2206 East View Parkway, Conyers, Georgia 30013.
+All requests or questions with respect to the GUIDE should be sent to: Georgia Department of Driver Services, Governmental Affairs and Communication Division, 2206 East View Parkway, Conyers, Georgia 30013.